ioBroker/dm-utils/README.md

 Add in your `io-package.json` the property `deviceManager: true` to `common.supportedMessages`.
 Note: If you don't have a `common.supportedMessages` property yet, you have to add it.
-Also, if you have a `common.messagebox` property for the adapter specific messages, you can remove it and add `common.supportedMessages.custom: true`. (see https://github.com/ioBroker/ioBroker.js-controller/blob/274f9e8f84dbdaaba9830a6cc00ddf083e989090/schemas/io-package.json#L754C104-L754C178)
+Also, if you have a `common.messagebox` property for the adapter-specific messages, you can remove it and add `common.supportedMessages.custom: true`. (see https://github.com/ioBroker/ioBroker.js-controller/blob/274f9e8f84dbdaaba9830a6cc00ddf083e989090/schemas/io-package.json#L754C104-L754C178)

 In your ioBroker adapter, add a subclass of `DeviceManagement` and override the methods you need (see next chapters):